IndigoUnited/automaton/README.md

     // Description is not mandatory,
     // but can be used to give a base description for the task.
-    // Can be a string or a function that receives the passed options
-    // and returns a string.
     description: 'My example task',

     // Filter is not mandatory,